Kekule-OXC/LPC2LCD/Readme.md

 1. Connect a JTAG programmer to the JTAG pins.

 2. Make sure to apply 3.3V power to the LPC2PCB board.
 This can be done by plugging it into the LPC port on the Xbox, an external power supply, or a JTAG programmer that can supply power.
-A modified Lattice USB programmer or FlashCat are two examples of programmers that can supply power.
+A modified Lattice USB programmer clone or FlashCat are two examples of programmers that can supply power.

 3. Program the CPLD with the  `SVF`  file in this repository .
 It can be programmed with  [UrJTAG](http://urjtag.org/)  using a  [compatible programming cable](http://urjtag.org/book/_system_requirements.html#_supported_jtag_adapters_cables).
 The general programming sequence in UrJTAG is something like: (Commands written in  **bold**).